 The level in the fair value hierarchy within which the fair value measurement is categorised in its entirety is determined on the basis of the lowest level of input that is significant to the fair value in its entirety.
-The significance of an input is assessed against the fair value measurement in its entirety.
 If a fair value measurement uses observable input that require significant adjustment based on unobservable inputs, that measurement is a level 3 measurement.
 Assessing the significance of a particular input to the fair value measurement in its entirety requires judgement, considering factors specific to the asset or liability.
 Refer to note 5.5 for further details.